chrisdeuda/simple-chat-app/README.md

-# Chat Application using Adonis Framework
+# Chat Application using AdonisJS Framework

 This repo is just a simple Chat application using AdonisJS Framework